-Amazon Kindle Fire update to software version 6.3.1 now rolling outAlex Wagner - Deputy Managing Editor, News Desk
+Amazon Kindle Fire update to software version 6.3.1 now rolling outAlex Wagner - Editorial Director of News and Content

 Heads up, Kindle Fire owners: a new update is making its way to your 7-inch tablet.
 Amazon has revealed on its website that it's begun rolling out an update to software version 6.3.1 to the Kindle Fire, which brings with it "additional parental controls."
 More specifically, Amazon says that these parental controls will include the ability to password-protect purchases, disable access to certain content libraries, and prevent access to the Fire's Silk browser.